 3 Things You Should Know About Infant Vaccines

 Did you know vaccines protect infants from 14 life-threatening diseases?
 Yet, each year hundreds of children die in the U.S. from vaccine-preventable diseases.
-As part of National Infant Immunization Week, ACCESS is hoping to raise awareness of the importance of vaccinations.
 Here is what you should know about infant vaccines.

 - They can erase disease